How to Survive the New World of COVID-19

 * While psychiatric medications frequently create their own negative side-effects, there are circumstances for which I recommend medication as a complement to therapy.
 In those cases, I work with psychiatrists I trust who know the value of therapy and do not over-prescribe.

-I am still here for you, proudly taking care of patients.
-For obvious reasons, all appointments right now, including new patient appointments, are via virtual means--that is, video or phone.
-So please do call or click on the "Schedule" button on this page if you'd like to set up an appointment.
+I am still here for you, taking care of patients.
+All appointments now are via virtual means--video or phone.
+So, please, do call or click on the "Schedule" button on this page if you'd like to set up an appointment.
 Thank you for making this change with me.

 Contact me when you have questions